skeletonkey/lib-instance-gen-go/README.md

 See godocs for specifics.

-Create an 'init' go file in the root of your repository and use 'go generate'.
+Create an 'init' go file in the root of your repository and use `go generate`.
 This will create the skeleton of your application with boiler code providing the following:

  * config ingestion
  * logging (utilizes zerolog)